About us

 We help make it possible for citizens and businesses to pay with the same ease and convenience across the Single Euro Payments Area (SEPA) as in their home country.

-We manage the payment schemes, which are the rules underlying most of the euro credit transfers and direct debits in Europe.
+We manage the SEPA payment schemes, which are the rules underlying most of the euro credit transfers and direct debits in Europe.

 Harmonising payments in SEPA